-YouTube is the second largest search engine in the world, after Google.
-And if video is part of your marketing strategy, then you’ve probably already invested time, effort, and creativity into videos for your own YouTube channel.
+YouTube is the second-largest search engine in the world, after Google.
+So if video is part of your marketing strategy, you’ve probably already invested time, effort, and creativity into videos for your own YouTube channel.

 But to make the most of YouTube as a platform to engage your customers, you can also mine YouTube Analytics for a treasure trove of insights to improve the performance of your videos.

 YouTube analytics is a powerful tool provided by YouTube that offers detailed insights and data about a channel's performance and audience engagement.
 It provides metrics such as views, watch time, demographics, and engagement metrics like likes, comments, and shares.

 Here are a few reasons to use YouTube analytics for your business:

 - Understand audience behavior: Metrics like watch time, audience retention, and playback locations help you understand what types of content keep your viewers engaged and where they are watching from.
 That way, you can tailor future content to meet the preferences of your audience.

 - Identify successful content: Analytics highlight which videos are performing best in terms of video views, likes, comments, and shares.
 This helps you understand what types of content resonate most with your audience.

 - Optimize for growth: By monitoring metrics like traffic sources and device reports, you can understand how viewers find your videos and what devices they watch on.
 You can use this information to optimize your content for discoverability and accessibility, and to improve viewership.